 - 1. Check cooling elements/cooling pipes on the inside and outside of the keel. - 2.
-Clean as necessary using a paraffin-based engine cleaner or carefully scrape off deposits from external pipes.
+If necessary, clean with paraffin-based engine cleaner, or carefully scrape off deposits on external pipes.

-Take care - do not damage cooling elements or cooling pipes.
+Take care not to damage the cooling element or cooling pipe.